rockyjane/marvel/README.md

 # marvel

-# Pls Add This In gh-pages branch
+# Pls add this in gh-pages branch
 ```
 CNAME : page web --- for page
 googlef30b7f1087634f9e.html --- for api